dhfbk/itaca-processing/annotation_guidelines/ITACA-IJCoL_annotation_guidelines.md

 * **Equivalence**: both arguments are taken to describe the same situation, but from different perspectives (es. typically *cioè*).
 * **Instantiation**: one argument describes a situation as holding in a set of circumstances, while the other argument describes one or more of those circumstances (es. typically *ad/per esempio*).

->[!WARNING]
+>[!TIP]
 >**The case of 'infatti'**\
 >The connective 'infatti' is labeled in LICO as EXPANSION:Instantiation, however its meaning can also be well described in the realm of CONTINGENCY:Cause (it is usually used as justification).
 Ferrari (2014) lists it under 'relazione di motivazione'.
->
->TBD: infatti, difatti, etc. should be labeled under CONTINGENCY:Cause or EXPANSION:Instantiation?
-Or should we decide case by case?
+We decide to align to the labeling with CONTINGENCY:Cause and use EXPANSION:Instantiation only when there are deviation from the usual way of using the connective.

 > [!WARNING]
 > **The case of 'come'**\
 > 'come' is labelled in LICO as only having the TEMPORAL:Synchronous relation.
 However it can serve at least one more sense, i.e., the one of Instantiation when used in pair with *per/ad esempio*. *A parer mio la Didattica Digitale limita molte cose, come ad esempio la bravura di uno studente la voglia di impegnarsi e ti toglie molte opportunità che solo da studente puoi fare*
 >
-> TBD: consideriamo queste 'liste' introdotte da 'come' o 'come per esempio' come unità informative?
+> TBD: consideriamo queste 'liste' introdotte da 'come' o 'come per esempio' come unità informative? -> Chiedere Angela/Filippo

 * **Level-of-detail**: both arguments describe the same situation, but in less or more detail (es. typically *in conclusione*, *in sintesi*).